Texas Longhorns football: Arkansas

-Nebraska

-The rivalry is known for the tension between the two programs.
-Almost every game between the two could have gone either way, with Texas stealing many of the victories in heartbreaking fashion.

-Texas leads the series 10–4 through the 2018 season.

 Texas A&M

 The first meeting between the football squads of the University of Texas and Texas A&M was in 1894, a 38–0 win for Texas.
 In fact, Texas won its first seven games against the Aggies, all of them by shutout.
 By 1915 Texas held a 15–4–2 advantage against the Aggies.
 The game was a back and forth affair for the next twenty years as the home team usually took the victory in the game, however Texas still maintained the series lead.
 In 1940, Texas shutout the Aggies 7–0 and kept them from receiving the Rose Bowl bid that year.
 From that year forward Texas would go on to win 33 of the next 38 games over A&M. It was not until the mid-1980s that A&M developed a win streak over Texas and in the late 1990s and 2000s the rivalry would again go back to Longhorns.
 The Texas/Texas A&M rivalry has given rise to several stereotypes on both sides: Texas A&M is generally portrayed as the rural smaller school while Texas is portrayed as the urban-wealthy larger school.
 With the exception of the 1994 game, when A&M's probation restricted the Aggies from being televised, the annual football game with Texas A&M traditionally takes place on Thanksgiving Day or the day after each year.
 This iconic in-state rivalry is often considered one of the top college rivalries of all time.
 In July 2011, Texas A&M elected to join the Southeastern Conference beginning in 2012, which ended of the 118-year consecutive meetings between the two schools.
 On November 24, 2011, Texas faced Texas A&M in College Station in the final scheduled meeting of the rivalry as of January 2019.
 Texas defeated Texas A&M 27–25 on a last second field goal to win the final meeting.
 In an attempt to generate more attention for the rivalry in sports other than football, the two schools created the Lone Star Showdown in 2004.
 Essentially, each time the two schools meet in a sport, the winner of the matchup gets a point.
 At the end of the year, the school with the most points wins the series and receives the Lone Star Trophy.

+The Rivalry resumed in 2024 with Texas Joining the Southeastern Conference, visiting and defeating the Aggies 17-7 in a game which saw Texas A&M failing to score a single offensive point.

-Texas leads the series 76–37–5 through the 2021 season.
-The rivalry will resume when Texas moves to the Southeastern Conference in 2025.
+Texas leads the series 76–37–5 through the 2023 season.